Elli0ttH0rne/3813ICT-Assessment/README.md

 #### Commit Frequency
-I committed changes to the branch I was working on whenever a feature or function was functional or nearing completion.
-This practice guaranteed that my cloud version was always up-to-date, providing a safeguard against potential issues with my local version.
+To ensure a stable main version of the project, I employed branching extensively.
+For each new feature, I created a dedicated branch with a descriptive name.
+Once the feature was completed, I merged the branch back into the `main` branch.
+Direct modifications to the `main` branch were infrequent and only done when absolutely necessary.

 ## Data Structures

 ### User Data Structure
-User data was managed within the `user.service.ts` file.
-The `defaultUsers` array contains objects representing all users, which are loaded into the browser's local storage when the application starts.
-Each object includes the following six attributes:
+User data is stored within the `users.json` file.
+The `users.json` file contains objects representing all the users of the application.
+When a new user is created, an extra object is added to the end of the file.
+Each user object contains the following six attributes:
 * `userId`: A unique identifier for each user (e.g., u001).
 * `username`: A unique username selected by the user.
 * `password`: A password chosen by the user for account login.